China Illustrata: Content

 Kircher's work is an encyclopedia about the Chinese empire containing accurate cartography and illustrations that elucidate the vivid descriptions found in the text.
 The volume is a cultural account of China ranging from religious practices and social customs over languages to China's natural wonders, such as exotic plants and animals.
 By collecting and compiling information taken from fellow Jesuits including Matteo Ricci, Martino Martini, Johann Adam Schall von Bell, Johann Grueber and Heinrich Roth, Kircher achieves to create an authentic secondary study on Chinese people, nature and mythology.

 There were several reasons for Kircher to write China Illustrata.
 First, he wanted to promote the missionaries' work and tell about the great journeys of Europeans in China.
 Second, he was also driven by his strong personal interest in Chinese language and culture.
-He collected Chinese objects for display in his museum, a chamber of curiosity in Rome established in 1651 and named Musaeum Kircherianum after Kircher himself.
+He collected Chinese objects for display in his museum, a cabinet of curiosities in Rome established in 1651 and named Musaeum Kircherianum after Kircher himself.

-Apart from describing and illustrating foreign objects and exotic creatures, the book also dwells on relations between China and the West.
-Kircher connects Western, Indian, Chinese and Japanese Idolatry and tries to prove the evidence of early Christianity in China.
+Apart from describing and illustrating foreign objects and exotic creatures, the book also dwells on relations between China and the Western world.
+Kircher connects Western, Indian, Chinese and Japanese idolatry and tries to prove the evidence of early Christianity in China.
 His work emphasises Christian elements in Chinese history, starting with the presence of Nestorians in the city of Xi’an.
 Kircher bases this assumption on the Sino-Syrian monument that was found there in the 8th century.
-In his interpretation the inscription on the monument is a proof of the first declaration of the Gospel in China.
+In his interpretation, the inscription on the monument is a proof of the first declaration of the Gospel in China.

 Kircher also declared that the Chinese script originated from the Egyptian hieroglyphs, since both writing systems were designed on pictorial principles.